Arkansas Capital Corporation Group

 Arkansas Development Finance Authority

 The Arkansas Development Finance Authority (ADFA) Development Finance Division offers loans and bond guarantees under various programs.
 The Division does not offer grants under any of its programs.
 Applications are not restricted to any specific time period and may be made at any time on any day.
-Following are brief descriptions of the programs offered by ADFA in the Development Finance Division.
+The following are brief descriptions of the programs offered by ADFA in the Development Finance Division.

 Economic Development Bond Guaranty Program

-Provides long-term, below market fixed interest rate financing to qualifying industries through bond guarantees up to $6,000,000.
+Provides long-term, below-market fixed interest rate financing to qualifying industries through bond guarantees up to $6,000,000.

 Capital Access Program